thymikee/jest-preset-angular/website/docs/getting-started/options.md

 ### Brief explanation of config

 - we're using some `"globals"` to pass information about where our tsconfig.json file is that we'd like to be able to transform HTML files through `ts-jest`.
-- `"transform"` – run every TS, JS, or HTML file through so called _Jest transformer_; this lets Jest understand non-JS syntax.
-- `"testEnvironment"` – the test environment to run on.
 - `"moduleFileExtensions"` – our modules are TypeScript and JavaScript files.
-- `"moduleNameMapper"` – if you're using absolute imports here's how to tell Jest where to look for them; uses regex.
+- `"moduleNameMapper"` – if you're using absolute imports here's how to tell Jest where to look for them; uses `RegExp`.
+- `"resolver"` - instruct Jest how to resolve entry file based on `package.json` definitions.
 - `"snapshotSerializers"` - array of serializers which will be applied to snapshot the code.
 Note: by default angular adds some angular-specific attributes to the code (like `ng-reflect-*`, `ng-version="*"`, `_ngcontent-c*` etc).
   This package provides serializer to remove such attributes.
 This makes snapshots cleaner and more human-readable.
   To remove such specific attributes use `no-ng-attributes` serializer.
 You need to add `no-ng-attributes` serializer manually.
+- `"testEnvironment"` – the test environment to run on.
+- `"transformIgnorePatterns"`: instruct Jest to transform certain packages which don't contain in `CommonJS` codes.
+- `"transform"` – run every `TS`, `JS`, `MJS`, or `HTML` file through so called _Jest transformer_; this lets Jest understand non-JS syntax.